Comparative genomics: Genome maps

 An additional method in comparative genomics is genetic mapping.
 In genetic mapping, visualizing synteny is one way to see the preserved order of genes on chromosomes.
 It is usually used for chromosomes of related species, both of which result from a common ancestor.
 This and other methods can shed light on evolutionary history.
 A recent study used comparative genomics to reconstruct 16 ancestral karyotypes across the mammalian phylogeny.
 The computational reconstruction showed how chromosomes rearranged themselves during mammal evolution.
 It gave insight into conservation of select regions often associated with the control of developmental processes.
 In addition, it helped to provide an understanding of chromosome evolution and genetic diseases associated with DNA rearrangements.

 Image from the study Evolution of the ancestral mammalian karyotype and syntenic regions.
 It is a Visualization of the evolutionary history of reconstructed mammalian chromosomes based on the human lineage.

 Tools

 Computational tools for analyzing sequences and complete genomes are developing quickly due to the availability of large amount of genomic data.
 At the same time, comparative analysis tools are progressed and improved.
 In the challenges about these analyses, it is very important to visualize the comparative results.

-Visualization of sequence conservation is a tough task of comparative sequence analysis.
-As we know, it is highly inefficient to examine the alignment of long genomic regions manually.
-Internet-based genome browsers provide many useful tools for investigating genomic sequences due to integrating all sequence-based biological information on genomic regions.
-When we extract large amount of relevant biological data, they can be very easy to use and less time-consuming.
+Visualizing sequence conservation is a challenging task of comparative sequence analysis, as manually examining alignments across long genomic regions is highly inefficient.
+Internet-based genome browsers address this by integrating sequence-based biological information into a single platform, offering tools that make large-scale genomic data easier to investigate.
+This integration allows relevant biological data to be extracted more efficiently, reducing the time and effort required for analysis.